isomerpages/ogp-admiraltypri/_general-information/School Vendors.md

 Business Hours: 11.30am to 8.00pm

-Operates in school on selected Fridays
+Operates in school on selected Fridays <br>

 #### School Dental Service